 *Please note: workshops are not subject to VAT.

 My name is Paul Newham.
-I have been working in the field of science & technology education for over 36 years and have been delivering workshops in primary schools for over 23 years.
+I have been working in the field of science & technology education for over 40 years and have been delivering workshops for primary schools for over 27 years.
 I was based at the South London Science & Technology Centre in Camberwell for 26 years and set up the 'Technology Shop' there.
-Following the closure of the SLSTC I relocated to Ivydale Primary School and run the shop service from there and deliver workshops to schools anywhere within the M25 (although I am sometimes 'persuaded' to travel a bit further!)
+Following the closure of the SLSTC in 2006 I relocated to Ivydale Primary School and run the Technology Shop service from there and deliver workshops to schools in the London area.

-Ivydale Science & Technology Service, Ivydale Primary School, Ivydale Road, London, SE15 3BU. www.slstc.southwarklea.org.uk email@example.com
+Ivydale Science & Technology Service, Ivydale Primary School, Inverton Road, London, SE15 3DD. www.slstc.southwarklea.org.uk email@example.com